Mayor's Office for People with Disabilities

 - Incomplete nominations will not be considered.

-- Award recipients will be asked to attend a recognition event during Disability Awareness Month (October) at Houston's City Hall.
+- Award recipients will be asked to attend a recognition event during Disability Unity and Pride Celebration at Metropolitan Multi-Service Center on September 28, 2019.

 - Award recipients may be asked to do media interviews.